Handspring Health

 Two important aspects of promoting relaxation at bedtime include:

-When determining a feasible bedtime, consider your child's daily schedule, including school activities, meals, homework, and the need for relaxation and fun, as well as connection with you.
-Highlight the significance of sleep as an equally important part of their schedule as any other activity.
+• Establishing a regular bedtime.
+When determining a feasible bedtime, consider your child's daily schedule.
+Think about school activities, meals, homework, and the need for relaxation and fun.
+Remember to also leave time for connection with you!
+Finally, remember that sleep is an important part of their schedule, just like any other activity.

-Reading bedtime stories or listening to audiobooks with younger children can foster connection and a peaceful atmosphere before sleep.
-The practice encourages not only peace and serenity, but also offers a time for bonding and connection.
+• Reading bedtime stories.
+Reading bedtime stories or listening to audiobooks together can foster connection and a peaceful atmosphere before sleep.
+This practice not only encourages peace and serenity but also offers a time for bonding and connection.

-An abrupt onset of overwhelming fear leading to an intense physical response, a panic attack often manifests without any actual threat or necessarily discernible trigger.
-A panic attack can be highly distressing, including the sensation of losing control, undergoing a heart attack, and even the feeling of imminent death.
+A panic attack is an abrupt onset of overwhelming fear leading to an intense physical response.
+It often manifests without any actual threat or discernible trigger.
+A panic attack can be highly distressing.
+A child who is having a panic attack may feel as if they are losing control, undergoing a heart attack, and or experiencing imminent death.

-Nocturnal panic attacks in children—extreme and acute instances of anxiety—can be especially upsetting for both child and caregivers.
-And, if you’ve ever witnessed a child suffering a nocturnal panic attack, you’ve inevitably asked yourself how to calm an anxiety attack at night.
+Nocturnal panic attacks in children can be especially upsetting for both children and caregivers.
+In this section, we'll provide tips on how to calm an anxiety attack at night.

-Though there are several helpful strategies to support children as they manage their nighttime panic attacks effectively, one way to help alleviate a panic attack is to create a safe space for your child and seek professional help if needed.
+There are several helpful strategies to support children as they manage their nighttime panic attacks.
+The two most important things to remember: Create a safe space for your child, and seek professional help if needed.

-Other helpful bedtime techniques to alleviate panic attacks include:
+Other helpful techniques to manage nighttime panic attacks in children include:

 • Fostering open communication about a child’s fears